1x09lol/JonarchyMod/README.md

 ## Privacy / Telemetry

-ServerUnblocker is designed to run without collecting user information.
+JonarchyMod is designed to run without collecting user information.
 The mod does **not** collect, store, or transmit personal or usage data.

 Everything happens locally inside your Minecraft client.
 There are no analytics requests, tracking systems, or telemetry servers involved.